uppedtrout/Better-config/README.md

 words and place-names we use today provides us with an insight into our own origins.
 For instance, the Sumerian word for the temple is BAR, from which we get our word "barrier", or so it is said by Waddell.
-This makes sense in the context with the erecting and maintaining of barriers against the hostile forces Outside.Downloaded from www.holybooks.com The etymology is even dramatic where Magick is concerned, and aids us in understand even Crowley's system better than we do.
+This makes sense in the context with the erecting and maintaining of barriers against the hostile forces Outside.
+The etymology is even dramatic where Magick is concerned, and aids us in understand even Crowley's system better than we do.
 As an example, Crowley of (or Aiwass) ends the Book of the Law with the words "AUM.HA."
 In the Sumero-Aryan Dictionary by